Georgi Parvanov: Iraq Oil for Food program (1998)

-The report of the Special Commission of the United Nations into the misconducts of the Iraqi "Oil for food" suggests that in 1998 Saddam Hussein took bribes from the Bulgarian Socialist Party, then led by Parvanov and companies close to the party.
+The report of the Special Commission of the United Nations into the misconduct of the Iraqi "Oil for food" suggests that in 1998 Saddam Hussein took bribes from the Bulgarian Socialist Party, then led by Parvanov and companies close to the party.
 Parvanov denied these allegations explaining that the party's financing was transparent and legitimate.
 No further evidence to support these claims was found.

 Other

-Bulgarian Christmas Charity Campaign (2003-present)
+Bulgarian Christmas Charity Campaign (2003–present)

 Georgi Parvanov initiated the "Bulgarian Christmas" campaign, a funds raised for the treatment of children and renovation of hospitals and health institutions.
 Bulgarian Christmas is a musical event each year at the time of Christmas in which Bulgarian performers sing their most popular songs in the audience of the President and his wife, and other VIP guests.
 The event is TV-broadcast on the national channel BNT and funds are being raised by donations through SMS and bank transfers.

 Over the years, millions of euro have been donated by private individuals such as Igor Parvanov and foreign companies, and Parvanov as closely related to the campaign warrants that the money be spent as prescribed.